Welsh-language literature: Middle Ages

-The mediaeval period had three chronological stages of poetry: The Earliest poets (Cynfeirdd), Poets of the Princes, and the Poets of Nobility.
-Additionally, storytelling practices were continuous throughout the middle ages in Wales.
+The mediaeval period had three chronological stages of poetry: The earliest poets (Cynfeirdd), Poets of the Princes, and the Poets of Nobility.
+Additionally, storytelling practices were continuous throughout the Middle Ages in Wales.

-Early Poets (Cynfeirdd), c.
-550-1100
+Early poets (Cynfeirdd), c.
+550 – 1100

 The earliest extant poets wrote praise poems for rulers and lords of Welsh dynasties from Strathclyde to Cornwall.

 The Cynfeirdd is a modern term which is used to refer to the earliest poets that wrote in Welsh and Welsh poetry dating before 1100.
 These poets (beirdd) existed in the modern geographical definition of Wales in addition to the Old North (Yr Hen Ogledd) and the language of the time was a common root called Brittonic, a precursor to the Welsh language.
 The bards Taliesin and Aneirin are among nine poets mentioned in the medieval book Historia Brittonum.
 There is also anonymous poetry that survives from the period.
 The dominant themes or "modes" of the period are heroic elegies that celebrate and commemorate heroes of battle and military success.

 The beirdd (bards) were also mentioned in Hywel Dda's Welsh law.

 Poets of the Princes (Beirdd y Tywysogion), c.
-1100-1300
+1100 – 1300

 In the 11th century, Norman influence and challenge disrupted Welsh cultures, and the language developed into Middle Welsh.

 The next period is the Poets of the Princes, which is the period from c.
-1100 until the conquest of Wales by King Edward of England in 1282-83.
+1100 until the conquest of Wales by King Edward of England in 1282–83.

 The poets of the princess is heavily associated with the princes of Gwynedd including Gruffudd ap Cynan, Llywelyn the Great and Llywelyn ap Gruffudd.
 Tradition states that Gruffydd ap Cynan helped to develop the tradition and regulation of poetry and music in Wales.
 The Arglwydd Rhys ap Gruffydd (Lord Rhys) is also associated with this development in Cardigan, Ceredigion and one chronicler describes how an assembly where musicians and bards competed for chairs.

-Th society of the court poets came to a sudden end in 1282 following the killing of Llewelyn ap Gruffydd, the last of native Welsh princes.
+The society of the court poets came to a sudden end in 1282 following the killing of Llywelyn ap Gruffudd, the last of native Welsh princes.
 Llywelyn was slain in an ambush and his head was placed on the Tower of London "with an iron pole through it".
 The poets of the princes describe the grief surrounding his death, for example Gruffydd ap yr Ynad Goch (translated from Welsh), "Cold is the heart under my breast for terror and sadness for the King," and he goes on: "Woe is me for my lord, a hero without reproach,/ Woe is me for the adversity, that he should have stumbled ....
 Mine it is to praise him, without break, with- out end,/ Mine it is to think of him for a long time,/ Mine it is to live out my lifetime sad because of him,/For mine is sorrow, mine is weeping."